zenforic/csm-multi/README.md

 torchaudio.save("audio.wav", audio.unsqueeze(0).cpu(), generator.sample_rate)
 ```

+#### Generate with context

 CSM sounds best when provided with context.
 You can prompt or provide context to the model using a `Segment` for each speaker's utterance.

+NOTE: The following example is instructional and the audio files do not exist.
+It is intended as an example for using context with CSM.

 ```python
 from generator import Segment